H3x0mega/loaderview/README.md

 # LoaderView
-The LoaderView shows an indeterminate ```ProgressBar``` while you load content on the background.
+The LoaderView shows an indeterminate ```ProgressBar``` while you take another action on the background.
 This view lets you handle the failure and success scenarios of the loading process by showing a friendly error message (with a 'Try Again' button), or by removing the view completely.

 ### Features
 - A retry action callback